 Basketball was Marty’s passion.
 He played through college at Northeastern University before continuing to perform at a semi-professional level for the next 12 years.
 Even when he stopped playing competitively, he never forgot the lessons it taught him or the love he had for the game.

 Marty had been experiencing pain in his legs for years, but his competitive athletic background had convinced him to play through any injury.
 That’s what he did, until one day his left leg gave out as he was getting out of his car.
 His fall caused him to admit that it was time to seek help.

-Dr. Tony Nahhas, M.D., a board-certified internal medicine physician with Swedish Covenant Medical Group, referred Marty to Swedish Covenant Medical Group’s orthopedic specialists after pain management medications afforded him only temporary relief.
-The team ordered an MRI and specialized x-rays to try and determine what was wrong.
+Dr. Tony Nahhas, M.D., a board-certified internal medicine physician with Swedish Covenant Medical Group, referred Marty to Denis Williams, M.D., a board-certified orthopedic surgeon with Swedish Covenant Medical Group, after pain management medications afforded him only temporary relief.
+Dr. Williams ordered an MRI and specialized x-rays to try and determine what was wrong.